leightkt/blood-oath-relations/README.md

 You can now add all of your Ruby files for your models in the `app/models` folder.
 You **do not** need to require them.
 They will be automagically require for you so long as you use the `tools/console.rb` file to run your code.

-Through this file, we've provided to you a console that you can use to test your code.
+Through this file, we've provided to y                  ou a console that you can use to test your code.
 To enter a console session, run `ruby tools/console.rb` from the command line.
 You'll be able to test out the methods that you write here.
 Take a look at that file to see how you can pre-define variables and create object instances, rather than manually doing it in every single console session.

 ## Your Job